akm762xm4/oryn/README.md

 1. Update `VITE_API_URL` to your backend URL
 2. Build the project: `npm run build`
 3. Deploy to Vercel, Netlify, or your preferred platform

+## 🧩 Notable Implementation Details

+- Messages use optimistic updates with `temp-<timestamp>` IDs.
+- Socket `newMessage` replaces an existing item by `_id`, or reconciles a matching optimistic message (by `temp-*` + content) to avoid duplicates.
+- Reply preview enrichment is preserved client‑side if server payload has only a reply ID; it merges the local data so previews don’t flicker.
+- Cloudinary image thumbnails are generated on the fly for reply strips.

 ## 🤝 Contributing